damianopincolini/ML-and-unbalanced-target-variable/README.md

 During preprocessing, I will "re-balance" the target variable distribution via both undersampling and oversampling using different ratio between the two target classes and I will train a decision tree model (so to rank variable importance).

 Finally, I will check what solution will produce the best result.

+This repository contains the orginal dataset (.csv), the quarto file containing the code chuncks and the final report in .pdf format.